Submarine pen: Bergen

 Control of the Bergen project came under the German Naval Dockyard.
 Construction of "Bruno" commenced in 1941, with a Munich-based firm taking the lead.
-A shortage of labour, along with the acquisition of raw materials in sufficient quantities and poor weather, was always going to cause problems.
-Specialised machinery had to be imported, as did accommodation that could stand up to the harsh Norwegian winter.
+A shortage of labour, along with the acquisition of raw materials in sufficient quantities and poor weather, caused persistent problems.
+Specialized machinery and materials that could withstand harsh Norwegian winters had to be imported.

-In a bid to increase its protection, the bunker had granite blocks, each about a cubic metre in size, positioned on its roof.
-The shortage of cement ensured that the blocks could not be properly stuck down.
+Granite blocks were added to reinforce the bunker's strength.
+However, a cement shortage led to these one cubic meter-sized blocks being placed insecurely, minimizing their protective effect.